 Olivia assembled a crew of Crutchfield engineers, researchers, data analysts, web designers (and one headphone writer) to develop and run the tests.
 In fact, the testing process was informed by the engineering team behind our exclusive SpeakerCompare™ technology.

-When we started out, we brought in a large group of people to test several headphones at a time.
 Early on, we went as far as taking measurements of people’s heads.
 But we were surprised to find that head size didn’t affect the results as much as expected.

 It was more important to cut down on outside distractions, noises, and discomfort that did seem to influence results.
 Oh yeah, and to make sure we had enough chairs for everyone!